-Both your personal and business credit scores are considered, but your personal score takes precedent.
-Traditional lenders will consider your business credit score more so than alternative lenders.
+Both your personal and business credit scores are considered.
+Personal credit history matters and your personal score and credit report takes precedent.
+Traditional lenders will consider your business credit score more so than alternative lenders so company history matters.

 The higher your credit score is, the lower your interest rates will be.
 A personal credit score above 600 is required, and a score of at least 680 is optimal.